Liberation Is Brutally Honest

 By Kwame Nkosi Romeo

-April 30, 2026, is approaching, revealing a chaotic situation that resembles the nation's sanitary landfill at Cooks Dump.
+April 30, 2026, is approaching, exposing a chaotic situation that resembles the nation's sanitary landfill at Cooks Dump.

-This state of neglect is especially disgusting, as Prime Minister Gaston Browne leads the Antigua Labor Party (ALP) government, which is either unable or unwilling to provide essential public services, such as infrastructure, to benefit the community.
+This neglect is particularly appalling, as prime minister Gaston Browne leads the Antigua Labor Party (ALP) government, which is either unable or unwilling to provide essential public services, such as infrastructure, to benefit the community.

-Pew Research, which surveyed 24 countries, found that the main concern among constituents is that the government fails to meet basic needs.
-Most respondents stated, "Many of their leaders need to pay closer attention and respond more appropriately to constituents' needs."
+Pew Research, surveying 24 countries, found that the main concern among citizens is the government's failure to meet basic needs.
+Most respondents said, "Many of their leaders need to pay closer attention and respond more appropriately to constituents' needs."

 - Politicians, changing leadership and political parties — Pew Research, March 13, 2024.

-The ALP's focus is not on priorities but on perpetuating failed policies, with 17 seats in the House of Representatives at stake.
-The party aims to trap the gullible with illusions of progress, false promises, flashy advertising, and promises wrapped up in the 2026 Budget, titled "People-Centered Growth and Development."
+The ALP's focus isn't on priorities but on perpetuating failed policies, with 17 seats in the House of Representatives at stake.
+The party tries to trap the gullible with illusions of progress, false promises, flashy ads, and promises wrapped up in the 2026 Budget, titled "People-Centered Growth and Development."

-Voters informed about these issues and armed with updated information could prevent the ALP from winning again.
-An educated electorate can decisively vote to address social issues.
+Voters who are informed about these issues and armed with updated information could prevent the ALP from winning again.
+An educated electorate can make decisive votes to address social issues.

-As the ALP’s influence wanes, winning the election again will be challenging, especially since 9 out of 10 recently surveyed voters are worried about another five years of ALP rule.
+As the ALP’s influence declines, winning the election again will be tough, especially since 9 out of 10 recently surveyed voters are worried about another five years of ALP rule.

 This skepticism stems from a history of politicians enriching themselves, confiscating land from citizens, and scandals surrounding the nation.